figuedmundo/TestAutomation/README.md

 $ dotnet test TestAutomation.TestCases/TestAutomation.TestCases.csproj
 ```

 5. Open the **AutomationReport.html** from the path specified.
-(The path by default is *TestAutomation.TestCases/bin/Debug/netcoreapp3.1/AutomationReport.html*)
+(The path by default is *TestAutomation.TestCases/TestResults/AutomationReport.html*)

 6. Enjoy!

+## Next Steps

+The next step for the framework would be implement BDD with the help of SpecFlow